Worldwide tax guides /India E-invoicing & Digital Reporting GuideIndiaE-Invoicing & Reporting

 Scope

-TaxpayersAll registered taxpayers whose aggregate turnover in the preceding financial year exceeds INR 100,000,000 (INR 100million) in India
+TaxpayersAll registered taxpayers whose aggregate turnover in any of the preceding financial years exceeds INR 50,000,000 (INR 50 million) is liable to issue from August 1, 2023.

 Taxpayers exempted1.
 An insurer or a banking company or a financial institution, including an NBFC; 2.
 A GTA (Goods Transport Agency); 3.
 A registered person supplying passenger transportation services; 4.
 A registered person supplying services by way of admission to the exhibition of cinematographic films in multiplex services; 5.
 An SEZ (Special Economic Zone) unit (excluded via CBIC Notification No. 61/2020); A government department and Local authority (excluded via Notification No. 23/2021).